 The first concentration camp was established at Dachau (near Munich) on 23 March 1933.
 As the Nazis captured more territory through wartime invasions, the camp system was greatly expanded.

-Between 1933-45 the Nazis created more than 40,000 camps – including forced labour, transit, and extermination camps throughout German-occupied territories.
+Between 1933-45 the Nazis created more than 40,000 camps – including forced labour, transit, and death camps throughout German-occupied territories.

 Camp inmates were often subject to forced labour, overcrowding, poor sanitary conditions, starvation and cruel treatment, with a high death rate resulting from the poor conditions.